jvoisin/fortify-headers/README.md

 	return 0;
 }
 EOF
-cc -I<path-to-fortify-include-dir> -D_FORTIFY_SOURCE=1 -O1 fgets.c
+cc -I<path-to-fortify-include-dir> -D_FORTIFY_SOURCE=3 -O1 fgets.c
 ./a.out
 ```

-At this point, the program will safely crash.
+At this point, the program will safely and loudly crash.

 # Supported interfaces